maxpistawka/Cat-Orphanage-Application/README.md

  All code design in the persistence package, aswell as the persistence test package is derived and based on the code from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.
+ The GUI observer code can be attributed to: https://github.students.cs.ubc.ca/CPSC210/AlarmSystem.